L.A. Beast

 Kevin Thomas Strahle (born January 6, 1984), better known as the L.A.
-Beast, is an American professional competitive eater who hosts a challenge-based channel on YouTube.
+Beast, is an American professional competitive eater and YouTuber who hosts a challenge-based channel on YouTube.
 Strahle started making videos in his hometown of Ridgewood, New Jersey, before moving to Los Angeles, California.
 After several years at his home in California, he moved back to his hometown of Ridgewood.
-As of 2024, his channel has over three million subscribers & over 500 million total views.
+As of 2026, his channel has over three million subscribers & over 500 million total views.
 In addition to his online presence, he has made appearances on The Tonight Show with Jay Leno, The Today Show Australia and Tosh.0.

 In 2015, Strahle led a successful campaign to bring back the soft drink Crystal Pepsi.
-His accomplishments also include earning 12 Guinness World Records, eight of which he currently holds.
+His accomplishments also include earning 12 Guinness World Records, seven of which he still holds as of September 2026.

 Early life

 Kevin Thomas Strahle was born on January 6, 1984, and grew up in Ridgewood, New Jersey.

 As a child, Strahle developed a love for eating and later used his natural bulk to join the football team at Ridgewood High School.
 In his free time he would often accept money from his classmates to complete outrageous food challenges.
 Strahle is of Italian and Irish ancestry on his maternal side and German and Irish on his paternal side.

 After high school, Strahle was recruited to play football for the Fordham Rams of Fordham University in New York.
 In his four years on the team, he started on the offensive line in almost every game for the 2004–2006 seasons.

 In 2008, Strahle moved to Los Angeles and obtained a job working for Pepsi.
 After two years, he quit after a manager told him he was not "persistent enough" to be a salesman within PepsiCo.
 That criticism would later drive him to spearhead the 'Bring Back Crystal Pepsi' campaign.